If you are not happy here and now, you never will be.– Taisen Deshimaru

 If there is only one advice, one tip I could give you, I would say:

 Be happy NOW!
 Follow your heart and live your passion.
 Be yourself and live YOUR life.
-Don’t worry about the future and don’t allow fear to control your life.
+Don’t sacrifice your happiness worrying about the future or letting fear control your life.
 If you live life like that, you will find a lot of joy and happiness and in such a state, absolutely nothing really bad can happen to you.